tinymce/tinymce-docs/modules/ROOT/pages/comments_toolbars_menus.md

----
-layout: default
-title: Toolbar buttons and menu items for the Comments plugin
+# Toolbar buttons and menu items for the Comments plugin
-title_nav: Toolbar buttons and menu items
+:title_nav: Toolbar buttons and menu items
-description: Details of the toolbar buttons and menu items provided for the Comments plugin.
+:description: Details of the toolbar buttons and menu items provided for the Comments plugin.
-keywords: comments commenting tinycomments
+:keywords: comments commenting tinycomments
----

 {% assign pluginname = "Comments" %}
 {% assign plugincode = "comments" %}